istio/istio.io/content/en/blog/2024/inpod-traffic-redirection-ambient/index.md

 implementation), in practice this introduces a whole host of compatibility issues, strange behaviors, reduced feature sets, and some incompatibilities due to the wildly varying mechanisms each CNI implementation might employ internally.

-To avoid this, the Istio project has chosen not to ship or require their own primary CNI implementation, or even require a "preferred" CNI implementation - instead choosing to support CNI chaining with the widest possible ecosystem of CNI implementations, and ensuring maximum compatibility with managed offerings, cross-vendor support, and composability with the broader CNCF ecosystem.
+To avoid this, the Istio project has chosen not to ship or require our own primary CNI implementation, or even require a "preferred" CNI implementation - instead choosing to support CNI chaining with the widest possible ecosystem of CNI implementations, and ensuring maximum compatibility with managed offerings, cross-vendor support, and composability with the broader CNCF ecosystem.